PapenfussLab/bioshake/README.md

     requires a sorted BAM file, it will be a type error to construct a pipeline that feeds it an unsorted BAM file.
 This allows many pipeline errors to be caught at compile time rather than runtime.

+## Quickstart

+This repository includes [Nix](http://nixos.org/nix) expressions for easy building.
+To use, install Nix, clone this repository, then a shell containing the necessary GHC environment for building Bioshake can be dropped into with "nix-shell".
+To compile and execute the example pipeline, the following commands can be used:

+    nix-shell --command 'ghc -o examples/simple examples/simple.lhs -O' cd examples
+    nix-shell -p bwa samtools platypus --command "./simple *.fq"

 ## How to use